 - Prior to or concurrent with submittal of a site plan to be approved by the Director of Planning ("Director") prior to issuance of grading permits. - At the time of building permit issuance, including verification of payment of applicable fees.
+If the approved by the Director of Planning ("Director") prior to issuance of grading permits.

+- At the time of building permit issuance, including verification of payment of applicable fees.
 If the project is phased, a report shall be submitted at each successive phase; - Prior to occupancy clearances by the Department of Public Works; and. - Additional reports shall be submitted as required by the Director, the Forester, and/or Fire Warden.

-- Prior to or concurrent with submittal of a site plan to be approved by the Director of Planning ("Director") prior to issuance of grading permits. - At the time of building permit issuance, including verification of payment of applicable fees.
-If the project is phased, a report shall be submitted at each successive phase; - Prior to occupancy clearances by the Department of Public Works; and